JohnBorghi/Supporting_Scientific_Data/SSD_07_Auditing.md

 **Using the toolkit:**

 The materials in this toolkit are intended to allow a research team to check in on their data management practices in a way that works best for them.
 Team members are free to pick and choose which tools work best for them.
 The idea is less to demonstrate that a group is particularly "good" or "bad" at data management.
 But rather to equip researchers with ways of thinking about how they can support their data.
+These materials can be deployed at any time, but are most useful when there is still room to adjust strategies and practices.
+Often that is closer to the beginning of a project than the end.

 One final note: Depending on the circumstances monitoring and auditing data management practices may be a rather sensitive affair.
 Quality assurance and quality control are, of course, absolutely foundational to the scientific research enterprise.
 Checking to ensure that a practice is being implemented properly is not a critique of a research team or its members.
 Along the same lines, determining that a different practice may work better than an existing one is not a critique of the person who set up the data management system in the first place.
 Remember, scientists are human, data management is a human process, and everyone is still learning.